britoerick/todo_js/README.md

 # todo_js
-To Do com Javascript puro
+To Do com Javascript básico